marsbroshok/mlops-labs/lab-000-setup/README.md

 ## Provisioning an AI Platform Notebook instance
 You use an **AI Platform Notebooks** instance as your primary experimentation/development workspace.
 Different labs use a different configuration of **AI Platform Notebooks** so make sure to check the lab's README file before starting.

-The labs in 200-series (KFPTFX labs) use an **AI Platform Notebooks** instance based on a custom image image container.
+TFX/KFP labs use an **AI Platform Notebooks** instance based on a custom image container that has all components required for TFX/KFP development pre-installed.

 The process of creating the custom container image has been automated with  [Cloud Build](https://cloud.google.com/cloud-build/).
 To build the image and push it to your project's **Container Registry** use **Cloud Shell** to run the `build.sh` script from the `notebook-image` folder.